 Content Device/Server name Readable name of the remote device/server.
 Protocol Protocol used for communication and transfer with the remote device / server: FTP: File Transfer Protocol NFS: Network File System (for Unix like systems) SMB: Server Message Block (for Windows and Unix like systems using Samba) IP/Hostname IP address of the remote device/server in the theater network.
-Port Port number used for communication Login Login used by the ICMP-X to establish communication with the remote device.
-Password Password used by the ICMP-X to establish communication with the remote device.
+Port t Port number used for communication Login Login used by the ICMP-X to establish communication with the remote of Password used by the ICMP-X to establish communication with device.
 Path/Remote path Path where the contents are stored on the remote device/server.
-Parameters Parameters used by the ICMP-X to establish communication with the remote device.
+Parameters Parameters used by the ICMP-X to establish communication with the rei